Last Updated on April 3, 2022 by Andrew Culture

 This idea of distance was experimented with next on both electric guitar and bass cabs.
 Placed around an inch and a half from the cloth, the low end was a little too overbearing on the guitar and unbalanced the frequencies captured overall.
 However, moving the mic back to about two feet let the cab breathe and the Element captured an excellent sound, which kept all it’s weight but was now that much closer to what we heard in the room.
 The ribbon voicing kept the top end smooth without any aggressiveness creeping in.
 This was our favourite instrument/position combo of the tests, with no additional desk EQ needed.

-On bass guitar, the results were a little more subjective and we preferred the extra low end from the up close position, but this would all come down to personal choice as well as the genre of music you are recording for.
+On bass guitar, the results were a little more subjective and we preferred the extra low end from the up-close position, but this would all come down to personal choice as well as the genre of music you are recording for.

-At the end of our listening sessions I asked Jake and Jamie for their thoughts.
-Both agreed that the Element really held its own, especially when position was adjusted and it didn’t sound bad compared to the U87, it just sounded different.
+At the end of our listening sessions, I asked Jake and Jamie for their thoughts.
+Both agreed that the Element really held its own, especially when the position was adjusted and it didn’t sound bad compared to the U87, it just sounded different.
 When I told them that the cost of the mic, cradle and pop shield was under £160 they couldn’t quite believe it, pitching it more towards the top end of the £400+ range.

-The Element certainly has it’s own sound but is it a genuine all-rounder?
+The Element certainly has its own sound but is it a genuine all-rounder?
 I think that it’s as close as anything comes and especially in this price range.
-The styling is interesting, the build quality is excellent and the inclusion of a made-to measure cradle and pop shield makes it a great package.
+The styling is interesting, the build quality is excellent and the inclusion of a made-to-measure cradle and pop shield makes it a great package.

 Sound-wise, the high end is detailed and smooth without suffering from cheap condenser brittle-ness and there’s low end for miles.
 It’s this tendency to be a bit OTT with the lows that is the only thing that could make it tricky to work with, if you have to back off the microphone from the source and the acoustics in your room aren’t that great.
-However, the tight cardioid pattern and waveguide certainly make this less of an issue and I’d rather have too much than too little, as a HPF can be engaged either pre or post recording without degrading the sound quality at all.
+However, the tight cardioid pattern and waveguide certainly make this less of an issue and I’d rather have too much than too little, as a HPF can be engaged either pre or post-recording without degrading the sound quality at all.

 The price sounds cheap, but this is far from a ‘cheap’ microphone sound.
-How Aston have managed all this and made it as affordable as they have is beyond me.
+How Aston has managed all this and made it as affordable as they have is beyond me.
 It’s a little too early to give it any ‘Microphone Of The Decade’ awards, but this is a fantastic package and a genuinely great microphone.
 I can’t wait to see what Aston do next.